 GCH Craftsman Grill

 Storytellers Café has a breakfast buffet with brunch after 11 a.m. on select days.
 The best part is that you get to start your day with Disney pals such as Mickey, Minnie, Pluto and Chip 'n' Dale.
-Read all about it in our post on character dining at Storytellers Café.
-Dinner is also a buffet, but no characters are present.
+Read all about it in our post on character dining at Storytellers Cafe.
+Dinner is also a buffet, and it now has characters too!
+Join Mickey's Autumn Adventures Breakfast or Brunch Buffet, now through Nov.
+16, 2025.
+Or experience the brand-new Clarabelle’s Enchanted Halloween Dinner, now through Oct.
+31, 2025.
 You can upgrade dinner to the World of Color dining package if you want a reserved (but standing) area to watch the show.
+And 2025 introduces two new dining experiences for the holidays.

-Napa Rose is getting an update in 2025!
-The new interior will have reclaimed French oak floors and columns, hand-pinged artisan metals, cabernet colors and an eye-catching chandelier inspired by California's Mission grapevines.
-There will be a larger counter where guests will be able to watch the food be prepared.
-And the patio outside will be enhanced with more seating and two new fireplaces.
-Napa Rose will be closed temporarily in spring of 2025 and reopen in fall 2025 along with an updated menu.
+Napa Rose is updated as of Feb.
+6, 2026!
+The new interior has reclaimed French oak floors and columns, hand-pinged artisan metals, cabernet colors and an eye-catching chandelier inspired by California's Mission grapevines.
+The patio outside is enhanced with more seating and two new fireplaces.
+You can read more about it in our Disneyland fine dining post.

-If you want a special night out of fine dining, make a reservation for dinner.
+If you want a special night out of fine dining, make a reservation for dinner up to 60 days in advance.
 No characters will join you for dinner, but you can enjoy the good food and atmosphere.

 Room Service

 Room Service is available at this hotel for breakfast and in the evening.
-You can also use a QR code to order food from select Downtown Disney restaurants and have it delivered to the lobby.
+Scan a QR code in the room.

 Downtown Disney